 We're seeing a shift in mindset, waste is no longer just a cost to minimize, but a resource to optimize.
 Our Coalition is moving from simply reducing avoidable food waste to designing waste out of the system entirely - enabling value creation at every stage.

-Sharon Bligh Director for Health & Sustainability, Consumer Goods Forum

-Early insights for solutions
+Sharon Bligh Director for Health & Sustainability, The Consumer Goods Forum Early insights for solutions

-Turning insight into action with the Food Waste Coalition

-The food waste challenge is complex-but the opportunity is clear.
+Turning insight into action with the Food Waste Coalition The food waste challenge is complex-but the opportunity is clear.
 By aligning around shared goals and activating practical yet collaborative solutions, our industry can establish a blueprint for change, turning loss into a driver of growth, profitability and resiliency across the food ecosystem.

-In September, our Coalition will release a report containing our complete research findings and recommended solutions.
-In this report, our experts, as well as our client members and partners at CGF, will provide tangible steps to help companies adapt and refine core business processes to tackle food waste and loss both internally and across the system.
-At that point the coalition will come together again and supported by the Capgemini team will run through a practical diagnostic to help assess organizational capabilities and identify opportunities to turn waste into value.
+In September, we will release a report containing our complete research findings and recommended solutions.
+In this report, experts from Capgemini, and client members and partners at The Consumer Goods Forum, will provide tangible steps to help companies adapt and refine core business processes to tackle food waste and loss, both internally and across the system.
+And the Coalition, supported by the Capgemini team, will conduct a practical diagnostic to assess organizational capabilities and identify opportunities to convert waste into value.
+About Capgemini Capgemini is a global business and technology transformation partner, helping organizations to accelerate their dual transition to a digital and sustainable world, while creating tangible impact for enterprises and society.

-About Capgemini

-Capgemini is a global business and technology transformation partner, helping organizations to accelerate their dual transition to a digital and sustainable world, while creating tangible impact for enterprises and society.
 It is a responsible and diverse group of 340,000 team members in more than 50 countries.
 With its strong over 55-year heritage, Capgemini is trusted by its clients to unlock the value of technology to address the entire breadth of their business needs.
 It delivers end-to-end services and solutions leveraging strengths from strategy and design to engineering, all fueled by its market leading capabilities in AI, generative AI, cloud and data, combined with its deep industry expertise and partner ecosystem.
 The Group reported 2024 global revenues of €22.1 billion.
 Get the future you want | www.capgemini.com